 Description: Mario is a special guy.
 He has a lot of emotion and is able to share them with me when we go out taking pictures.
 Last time we discovered an abandoned place, which has been a swimming bath for a long time.
-In it there was an empty pool and Mario lied down on the ground.
-I wanted to create the atmosphere of being under water.
+In it, there was an empty pool and Mario lied down on the ground.
+I wanted to create an atmosphere of being underwater.
 That’s the reason why I wanted him to look straight into the sky.
 Airless with air.

 I use a Canon 5D Mark III with a 50mm f1.4 lens, most of the time I shoot with f2, I like the fact that there’s enough sharpness but also enough blurred room for free interpretation and imagination.
 Location is mentioned in 1.)

 I only shoot with available light and I started to work with Lightroom recently, where I often use VSCO presets or my own ones.

 My self-portrait which was shot in a forest in natural light, with Canon 60D, very little post-processing done: increased the contrast, changed the colors using Hue/Saturation.